GO

 To give an idea of the tolerances involved, the final surface finish on the piston inside the fuel pump is so critical that it can be damaged by touching them with bare hands.
 The tolerances between the piston and the new barrel the piston rides in can only be measured by a multi-million dollar machine which uses air volumes to measure the part clearances to within microscopic levels.

-• Engine/Tuning
+• Parts/Engine/Tuning

-• Shop By Car/SEAT/Leon Mk2 (1P)
+• Shop By Car/SEAT/CUPRA/Leon Mk2 (1P)

-• Shop By Car/SEAT/Altea
+• Shop By Car/SEAT/CUPRA/Altea

 • Shop By Car/Audi/TT Mk2 (8J)